8x8 F24 Tileset

 Thanks for the art, I appreciate it!

-will avoid anti-aliasing and keep the pixel art sharp!thanks.
+thanks.
 I think I just ended up using nearest neighbor rendering.

 Me gusta, es tan cencillo y coqueto a la vez, te donaria pero no tengo ni targeta de credito.